 First time flying - This is exciting!

 It’s amazing that we live in an era when we can get on a plane and in a few hours we find ourselves on the other side of the planet.
 Of course, long hauls can get very tiring and demanding, especially when you need to stop a couple of times during your travels and spend time in different airports.
 My longest flight was a 28-hour journey from London to New Zealand, via Abu Dhabi and Perth.
 I remember embarking on this journey totally unprepared, hence ended up feeling sick, catching a cold, not getting any sleep and having a terrible time.
 Worry not, this won't happen to you because you will be prepared!

 Noise Cancelling Earphones / Headphones

 There are two reasons why you will need these.
 Firstly, because you will actually enjoy the sound of silence, as opposed to the continuous background engine noise.
 Secondly, you might find yourself very unlucky, being seated right in front of a family with small children.
 Nothing wrong with small kids, of course, but sometimes it can happen that they cry a lot due to cabin pressure.
 It can happen to any of us.
 So you want to make sure your sleep doesn't get disturbed no matter what.
 Put those noise cancelling headphones on and listen to relaxing music or download a white noise app which allows you to sleep in silence.Check prices and read reviews: Amazon.com

 Offline music available on your phone

 Most airlines will have their own music available on the entertainment system, but sometimes you might find yourself on a plane that has some really bizarre playlists.
 I for example, really like listening to meditation music during a long flight.
 I use it to fall asleep on.
-On my way to Japan, I flew with a Chinese airline and none of the music selection was right for my taste.
+On my way to Japan, I flew with China Air and none of the music selection was right for my taste.
 If you don't want to listen to music, you can download an app for white noise.
 Some people can't sleep with music and that's ok.